gabigor1/sei-group-project-3/README.md

 ### NewsFeeds

-I implemented the Newsfeeds for the profile and home page, which the user can receive and see the information of posts, comments, and likes, also if the user post or comment something he can delete or edit the messages.
+I implemented the Newsfeeds for the profile and home page, which the user can receive and see the information of posts, comments, and likes, also if the user posts or comment on something they can delete or edit the messages.

 ```
 class NewsFeedsCard extends React.Component {